Double-striped thick-knee: Description

-The double-striped thick-knee is a medium-large wader with a strong black and yellow bill, large yellow eyes, which give it a reptilian appearance, and cryptic plumage.
+The double-striped thick-knee is a medium-large wader with a strong black and yellow bill, large yellow eyes, and cryptic plumage.
 The adult is about 46 to 50 cm long and weighs about 780 to 785 g.
 It has finely streaked grey-brown upperparts, and a paler brown neck and breast merging into the white belly.
 The head has a strong white supercilium bordered above by a black stripe.
 Juveniles are similar to adults, but have slightly darker brown upperparts and a whitish nape.
 The double-striped thick-knee is striking in flight, with a white patch on the dark upperwing, and a white underwing with a black rear edge.

-The four subspecies differ in size and plumage tone, but individual variation makes identification of races difficult.
+The four subspecies differ in size and plumage tone, but individual variation makes identification of subspecies difficult.

 Distribution and habitat

 It is a resident breeder in Central and South America from southern Mexico south to Colombia, Venezuela and northern Brazil.
 It also occurs on Hispaniola and some of the Venezuelan Caribbean islands, and is a very rare vagrant to Trinidad, Curaçao and the USA.
 It prefers arid grassland, savanna, and other dry, open habitats.